pallyj/boltc/README.md

 ## Accessibility

 Bolt code is easy to understand for both beginners and those coming over from another language.
+The compiler has built-in package management, and can compile C code.

 ## Speed